Last Updated on November 2, 2022

 A short-term loan is a type of working capital financing that has a fixed payback period, which usually runs between six months to one year.
 It also has a fixed interest rate.
-One of the major advantages of short-term loans is borrowers can easily get approved if they have a good credit score.
+One of the major advantages of short-term loans is that borrowers can easily and quickly get approved if they have a good credit score.

 An equipment loan is very useful for businesses that need to purchase new machines, vehicles, or other equipment.

 One excellent feature of this loan is that the equipment can serve as collateral.
 However, this type of financing tends to be pricier when it comes to interest fees as well as other charges.